sanjaysattva/MiniTask_1.md/projects.md

 4.The final way to control the lights is by manual override.
 As I can easily enough push or turn the light switch even with the upgrades installed

+# Project 10 : Automatic window roller blinds
+Automatic window roller blinds that can be controlled wirelessly by a small remote, web interface or RESTful API.

+**components**

+SparkFun Arduino Pro Mini 328 - 3.3V/8MHz

+Software apps and online services:

+PlatformIO IDE

+The project consist of 3 parts:

+1.Motor: the part that receives commands and moves the blinds

+2.Remote: a small remote to control the motorWeb

+3.interface: an ESP32 running a web interface that can be used to control the motor from any browser in the network